WebAhead/Shared-content/README.md

-# Coursebook

-### welcome to the repository that includes shared content that devlopers shared to helo each other.
+# Welcome to the repository that includes shared content that devlopers shared to helo each other.
 # here is your chance to learn from videos and matterials that others share, and you are more than welcome to share materiales or videos that you found and learned from.